On May 4th, chicken lovers and advocates across the world will come together to celebrate International Respect for Chickens Day.

 International Respect for Chickens Day was begun by United Poultry Concerns in 2005.
 The annual day is intended to celebrate the chicken while also bringing attention to the bleak life that chickens live in farming situations.

 United Poultry Concerns is a nonprofit which is dedicated to the compassionate and respectful treatment of chickens, turkeys, ducks, and other fowl.
-The nonprofit promotes vegan diets and lifestyle, and works to raise awareness of the ways that poultry are used in society.
+The nonprofit promotes vegan diets and lifestyle and works to raise awareness of the ways that poultry are used in society.

 United Poultry Concerns urges you to take action for chickens on or around their special day.
-Suggested activities include holding an office party or classroom celebration, doing a radio call-in, writing a letter to the editor of your local newspaper, hosting a vegan open house, or just talking to others about how to help chickens.
+Suggested activities include holding an office party or classroom celebration, doing a radio interview, podcast, writing a letter to the editor of your local newspaper, hosting a vegan open house, or just talking to others about how to help chickens.

 According to Karen Davis, president of United Poultry Concerns: